UCB-Econ-148/sp23/syllabus.md

 Lectures, discussion sections, and office hours will be hosted in-person by default.
 We'll post updates in [this post on Ed](https://edstem.org/us/courses/34369/discussion/) and send out announcements if there's any changes.

+---

 ## About 🧐

 **From the course catalog**: This course will give the undergraduate student the basic computational building blocks needed to be a good consumer and producer of applied economics work.
 Students will work to acquire data through APIs, access census data, or download from replication repositories.
 The course will cover wrangling data, working with incomplete or unstructured data, joining and merging data, exploratory data analysis and data visualization.
 The course will cover many aspects of preparing data for econometric analysis.
 Practices around literate code, open science tools, reproducibility, and data management will also be covered.

 Econ 148 uses the Python language to teach computation.
 It also uses the Jupyter Notebook environment, which makes it easy to get started with programming without needing to use a text editor and terminal and is very popular in data science applications.
-The main Python package we will use for data manipulation is Pandas, and several related packages such as Seaborn, GeoPandas, etc.  **Note that Data 8 is a prerequisite to this class, but Data 100 or Econ 140/141 is not.**
+The main Python package we will use for data manipulation is Pandas, and several related packages such as Seaborn, GeoPandas, etc.  **Note that Data 8 (or Stat 20 and familiarity with Python) is a prerequisite to this class, but Data 100 or Econ 140/141 is not.**

 This class serves a different purpose than several other classes that may sound similar.
 Specifically:
 - **Data 8**: Starting from a Data 8 background, this course dives deeper into Python and its applications in economics.
 After taking this class, you will be able to obtain, clean, and analyze economics data independently, and be well-equipped (in terms of data science skills) to write a paper/thesis and do economics research.